 This rapid evolution has appealed to a myriad of investors, both local and foreign.
-According to a report from Nielsen, the cosmetic market in Vietnam has hit a staggering amount of VND 15 trillion (USD 704.2 million) for its annual turnover.
+According to a report from Statista, the cosmetic market in Vietnam has hit a staggering amount of VND 46 billion (USD $2,011 million) for its total revenue.

 This article attempts to show the growth of Vietnam’s cosmetic market and provide detailed information on the labeling, claims, packaging and advertising of cosmetic products in Vietnam.

-According to a report prepared by Mintel, in 2018 the cosmetic market in Vietnam reached USD2.35 billion.
+According to a report prepared by Trade Government, in 2021 the cosmetic market in Vietnam reached USD $2.3 billion.
 When being compared to 2016, the cosmetic market reached only USD 1.78 billion, we can see how the cosmetic market in Vietnam grew significantly.
 Furthermore, when being compared to other industries, the cosmetic industry has seen the highest growth rate.

 When it comes to cosmetic brand, foreign cosmetic brands are still dominating the market in Vietnam with over 400 foreign cosmetic businesses currently being run, according to a report from The Society of Cosmetics of Ho Chi Minh City.
 This is equal to 90% of the Vietnamese market share.
 Among the 400 foreign cosmetic businesses, Korean brands stand tall (30%), followed by brands from European countries (23%), Japan (17%), Thailand (13%), USA (10%) and other countries (7%).